The-A-P-O-L-L-O-Organization/The-Astryx-Dominion/Factions, Star-nations, Megacorps, and More/United Laboratories (UL)/Info/Important Figures/Founder/CLASSIFIED/Founder Info (WIP).md

 The Founder’s cognition exceeds baseline sapient modeling capacity.
 Their continued human-like persona functions as a **translation layer**, allowing meaningful interaction with sub-transapient minds without inducing ontological failure.

-UL’s stability, ethical coherence, and survival across multiple galaxies are mathematically dependent on this choice.
+UL’s stability, ethical coherence, and survival across multiple universes are mathematically dependent on this choice.

 ---